Luara Brandao

 ABOUT LUARA

-Rooted in the Global South and based in so-called Australia, Luara’s work reimagines club spaces as sites of community, cultural memory, and political expression.
-Her curatorial practice spans large-scale music events, international tours, workshops, festival takeovers, and educational panels — all created to amplify QTBIPOC bodies and honour diasporic stories.
+Rooted in Brazil and based in 'Australia', Luara’s work reimagines club spaces as sites of community, cultural memory, and political expression.
+Her curatorial practice spans large-scale music events, international tours, workshops, festival takeovers, and educational panels.
+All created to amplify QTBIPOC bodies and honour diasporic stories.

 TRUSTED BY

-As a Creative and Cultural Director, Luara Brandao has carved a path in the film industry through projects that blend storytelling with cultural advocacy.
+Luara Brandao has carved a path in the film industry through projects that blend storytelling with cultural advocacy.
 She led the creative direction and scriptwriting for My Place of Origin, a short film with Indigenous NBA star Patty Mills, and wrote and directed PANDEMIA: Black Lives Matter, amplifying First Nations voices during the global uprising for racial justice.
-Her work extends to international collaborations with major figures and brands such as NFL icon Tom Brady, Christian Dior, NIKE, and more — always bringing a lens of cultural integrity and representation to the screen.
+Her work extends to international collaborations with major figures and brands such as NFL icon Tom Brady, Christian Dior, NIKE, and more.

 Creative Services